 Understanding Innovid Video Specs

-In an ever-changing world of digital advertising — it can be hard to keep up.
-Understanding the nuances of video and audio specifications specs is crucial for advertisers to ensure that their video files meet the necessary requirements to run campaigns seamlessly.
-This page outlines Innovid’s video and audio spec requirements and their relevant definitions.
+Description: This article explains the nuances of video and audio specifications to ensure your video files meet the necessary requirements to run campaigns seamlessly.
+It outlines Innovid’s video and audio specification requirements and relevant definitions.

 Video Specs

 The following Innovid pre-roll video specs are designed to ensure that every ad is delivered at its highest possible quality.
-By requiring that assets meet the highest-level industry specs, Innovid is able to work from a hi-res base asset to seamlessly encode across every publisher on your plan.
+By requiring that assets meet the highest-level industry specs, Innovid can work from a hi-res base asset to seamlessly encode across every publisher on your plan.

-If Innovid receives a video that does not meet the following minimum spec requirements, we will need written approval from the client to proceed with the video as is.
-Note: This step is not required for self-service clients as consent is implied when the client moves forward with the trafficking process.
+Note: If we receive a video that does not meet the following minimum spec requirements, we will need written approval from the client to proceed with the video as is.
+This is not required for self-service clients, as consent is implied when the client moves forward with the trafficking process.

 • 1920 x 1080